 The Caterpillars of this species live in burrows they dig in the ground.
 Typically these are under Wattle bushes (Acacia species).
-They line their burrows with silk.
+The caterpillars line their burrows with silk.
 They feed nocturnally, crawling out of their burrows to feed on leaves.

 The caterpillars pupate in their burrow.
 When the moth is ready to emerge, the pupa wriggles to the top of the burrow, and the empty skin is left poking half out of the burrow after the adult moth has departed.